softwaremill/elasticmq/README.md

 # Persisting queues and messages to SQL database

 Queues and their messages can be persisted to SQL database in runtime.
-All events like queue or message creation, deletion or update will be stored in database, so that the entire ElasticMQ state can be restored after server restart.
+All events like queue or message creation, deletion or update will be stored in H2 in-file database, so that the entire ElasticMQ state can be restored after server restart.

 To enable the feature, create a custom configuration file with the following content: